 If your website does not have a method to capture contact information from leads then you need to quickly fix this problem.

-Every day potential customers are visiting your website and they are leaving for countless reasons (i.e. got interrupted by a phone call, had to go to a meeting, wanted to search for something else online first, not ready to buy right now, etc) WITHOUT giving you any contact information.
+Every day potential customers are visiting your website and they leave for countless reasons (i.e. got interrupted by a phone call, had to go to a meeting, wanted to search for something else online first, not ready to buy right now, etc.) WITHOUT giving you any contact information.

 This means you have no way to follow up with these potential customers and most will never return because they’ll either forget or go to a competitor.

 So it is absolutely critical to set up a lead capture form on your website.
-This can be anything valuable to your prospective customer – a free “how to” report, a demo, a white paper, or a cool online tool.
+This can be anything valuable to your prospective customer – a free “how to” report, a demo, a white paper, or a webinar.
 The important thing is that it’s perceived as valuable enough to give you an email address to gain access.